-Based on the information provided; AOG understands that the proposed new building will have an approximate footprint of 10,000 square feet, will be slab-on-grade with wood-frame construction.
-Finished floor elevations and foundation loads were not provided at this time.
-AOG assumes the building to be relatively lightly loaded, and the finished floor elevations will be close to the existing grade.
-There will be new pavement and drives associated with this project.
+Based on the provided information and a discussion with the client, AOG understands that there will be an approximate 4,950 sqft. structure with slab on grade, concrete and light steel frame construction.
+The finished floor will be 1027.60 feet.
+The foundation loads were not provided.
+AOG assumes structure will be relatively lightly loaded.
+There will also be new paved parking and drives associated with this project.

-A grading plan for the site has not been provided at this time.
-AOG assumes cuts and fills will be in the range of approximately two (2) to four (4) feet to achieve the desired construction grade.
+A grading plan was not provided at this time.
+AOG assumes cuts and fills in the range of approximately two (2) to four (4) feet, will be necessary to achieve the desired construction grade for the site.